ACROSS-Lab/GAMA-Code-Generator/README.md

 Feel free to utilize either a Python environment or a Conda environment based on your preference.

+- For Conda:
-- For Conda, you can follow instructions from  [`miniconda`](https://docs.anaconda.com/free/miniconda/index.html) to install Conda environment and [cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) to use it.
+You can follow instructions from  [miniconda](https://docs.anaconda.com/free/miniconda/index.html) website to install Conda environment and [cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) to use it.

-- For Python environment, follow
+- For Python environment
+Follow bellow instructs